mmlynarik/python/readme.md

 ### 5. Download and install Ubuntu
-In Windows Powershell, outside VPN, run as Administrator:
+In Windows Powershell, run as Administrator:
 ```powershell
 wsl --install --distribution Ubuntu-20.04
 ```